jbiatek/BSGRulebook/rulebook.md

 Game effects that would normally send a player to the Resurrection Ship instead send them to the Medical Center.
 This includes ending Infiltration, execution, and revealing as a Cylon.
 It is not possible to begin Infiltrating because that would require first moving to the Human Fleet location.

 Resolve New Caprica Crisis cards the same way as regular Crisis cards, but ignore the "evacuation icon" and any Cylon ship activation that is not "Occupation Forces".
 In addition, ignore anything that says to place, move, destroy, repair, or damage any ships including vipers, Galactica, and Pegasus.
 Civilian ships cannot be placed in space areas.

 The fleet marker advances when the "Prepare for Jump" icon appears, as usual.
-When it reaches "Auto Jump", Galactica returns and the final battle is set up.
+When it reaches "Auto Jump", do not follow the normal jump procedure.
+Instead, [Galactica returns and the final battle is set up.](#after-galactica-returns)

 Raptors **may still be risked** before Galactica returns.

 If Felix Gaeta uses his "Coup" Action while in Detention before Galactica returns, he moves to Resistance HQ instead of Command.
-Doral's "Meticulous" ability instead allows him to move to any New Caprica location and take another action instead of moving to the Medical Center.
+The end of Doral's "Meticulous" ability becomes "you may move to any New Caprica location and take another action instead of moving to the Medical Center."

 #### After Galactica returns